pete314/TimeKeeperDesktop/README.md

 #Java desktop time management app
 ###Project General Description
 The project is a simple time management application with desktop and compact view.
 Can be used to create quick notes and organize them based on importance and date.
-The credit for categorizing goes to Randy Pausch [Randy Pausch Lecture: Time Management](https://youtu.be/oTugjssqOT0?t=1255)
+The credit for the categorization idea goes to Randy Pausch [Randy Pausch Lecture: Time Management](https://youtu.be/oTugjssqOT0?t=1255)

 ###Features
  - Multi user can login/work on same installation